theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.14:
+- Showing the connection status of players while waiting for their turn

 1.5.4.13:
 - Fixed a bug, which made the heartbeat function run forever
 - Fixed ingame chat for devices with onscreen keyboard like GCW